Get Custom Training

 Example:

-Standardized rubrics plus AI narrow scoring variability across desks and regions.
-Human sampling stays in place for oversight and trust.
+Standardized evaluation criteria combined with AI reduce scoring differences across desks and regions.
+Human reviewers sample results to ensure oversight and maintain trust.

 assessments and intelligent feedback.